Bachelor's Degree

 Students entering this program should have basic knowledge of a computer and touch-typing skills.
 It is recommended that online students complete HUMDV 101.
 Writing classes are embedded in the program.
 Excel, Word, PowerPoint, and the use of email are tools BAS students will use throughout the program.
 Those who are not familiar with or comfortable using those programs should locate online, self-study resources or consider enrolling in courses offered by the college.
 Students may need to complete prerequisite coursework prior to full admittance to the program.

-• 5 credits of ENGL& 101 with a 2.0 GPA or better
+• 5 credits of ENGL& 101 with a GPA of 2.0 or higher

 Approximate Additional Costs